When God created the universe, where was He?

 Isaiah 45:12 – It is I who made the earth and created mankind upon it.
 My own hands stretched out the heavens; I marshaled their starry hosts.
 (NIV)

 And thirdly, we know that God the Son–Jesus Christ–was somewhere present:

 Colossians 1:16–17 – For by him [Christ] all things were created: things in heaven and on earth, visible and invisible, whether thrones or powers or rulers or authorities; all things were created by him and for him.
 He is before all things, and in him all things hold together.(NIV) John 1:1–3 – In the beginning was the Word, and the Word was with God, and the Word was God.
 He was with God in the beginning.
 Through him all things were made; without him nothing was made that has been made.
 (NIV)

 God was intricately involved in the creation process.
 He was hovering over creation.
 He was stretching out creation.
 He was forming and molding creation.
 And all creation is held together within Him.

 I also think about how God formed man from the dust of the ground.
 He breathed into him the breath of life.
 Later, he opened the man’s side, took out a rib, and formed a woman.
 These are “hands-on” descriptions that imply to me that God was not far away but was strikingly close to His creation.

 God transcends space as we know it.
 He can be present in my heart and your heart at the same time–all the while sitting on His throne in heaven.
 He is everywhere.

 God is “omnipresent,” which is just a fancy word for “everywhere at once.”
 So where was God when everything was created?
 He was hovering over the surface of the deep.
-He was in heaven, speaking things into existance.
+He was in the heavenly realms, speaking things into existence.
 He was stretching out the heavens with His hands.
 He was kneeling in the dirt, forming man.
 He was breathing life.

 In short, He was EVERYWHERE!